-dfu-util is the host side implementation of the DFU 1.0 and DFU 1.1 specifications of the USB forum.
-DFU is intended to download and upload firmware to devices connected over USB.
-It ranges from small devices like micro-controller boards up to mobile phones.
+dfu-util is a host side implementation of the DFU 1.0 and DFU 1.1 specifications of the USB forum.
+DFU is intended to download and upload firmware to/from devices connected over USB.
+It ranges from small devices like micro-controller boards to mobile phones.
 Using dfu-util you can download firmware to your DFU-enabled device or upload firmware from it. dfu-util has been tested with the Openmoko Neo1973 and Freerunner and many other devices.

 See the manual page for examples of use.